norairlabs/docs-norairlabs-com/docs/manual/products/modules-bay-x24/installation-instructions.md

 * Adjust to the intended position
 * Tight both knobs
 <br/>

 ## First power up

-The MBx24 power is delivered by OBCS power unit.
+The MBx24 power is delivered by OBCS power unit.<br/>
 Turn the OBCS front panel power control switch to “Power ON”.
 The MBx24 self-test starts immediately and takes a few seconds.
-When the backlit turns on, the hardware is ready.
+When the backlit turns on, the hardware is ready.<br/>
 Write down the MBx24 serial number.
 It can be found on the identifying back plate.
 It will be needed for configurations and enumerations.<br/>
 Use the TOGA software to set up your MBx24.
 It is free and can be downloaded HERE.
 Also, you may download the SDK and create your own software.